yuxshao/learn-gamedev/Introduction to Game Development.md

 To demonstrate custom drawing, we'll add a basic lives system to the game and have a screen to display how many lives the player has between deaths, like in Super Mario Bros.
 To start, create a new room between rIntro and rLevel by duplicating rIntro and emptying the object in the room.
 We'll make and put in that room a new object, cLifeInfo, to display the number of remaining lives and, after a few seconds, move back to the level room.
-In addition, install and load the Press Start font as a resource, naming it something like fDefault.
-To fit with the pixel aesthetic, it's a good idea to disable anti-aliasing and high quality, as well as to set the font size to 6.
+In addition, install and load the Press Start 2P font as a resource, naming it something like fDefault.
+To fit with the pixel aesthetic, it's a good idea to disable anti-aliasing and high quality, as well as to set the font size to 6 in Windows, or 8 in Mac (whatever size that makes it look sharp).
 Finally, we'll make cCounter persistent and move it to rIntro, out of rLevel (i.e., delete from rLevel, create in rIntro), so that things like lives, coins, and score are set from the very beginning.
 In cCounter's create event, initialize plives to 3.
 We want something approximately like

 ![life info screen](../images/menu/lifeinfo.png)

 Which has the following components:

  * A white rectangle on a black background
  * A player sprite
  * 2 pieces of grey text in the middle.

 We can do this with the functions `draw_text`, `draw_rectangle`, and `draw_sprite`, which take in position coordinates for where to draw, along with some other arguments, like the text to draw, or the sprite index.
 We also need to specify color and font, which can be done with `draw_set_color` and `draw_set_font`, which take in a color and font, respectively.
 These two `draw_set` functions are similar to selecting a font or color in a drawing program, while `draw_text`, etc., actually put the graphics on the screen.